 Coverage for each student who enrolls is effective on the first day of the period in which you are eligible and premium has been paid.
-See Policyholder for premium payment requirements for you to enroll in this plan.
+See Policyholder for premium payment requirements for you and your family members to enroll in this plan.